Meanings and Expressions of Empowerment and Accountability (part of the A4EA programme)

 Instituto de Estudos Sociais e Económicos (IESE)

-2. The politics of unruly ruptures (Nigeria, Mozambique and Egypt)
+2. The politics of unruly ruptures (Egypt, Mozambique, Myanmar, Mozambique and Pakistan)

 The early 21st century saw an unprecedented wave of episodes of contentious politics (Ortiz et al. 2013).
 Many were predictable protests about familiar issues of economic hardship and inequality, austerity policies, corruption and abuses of power, in settings where such struggles were the familiar pattern of social movements and state-citizen engagement (Barnett 2011).
 But others involved collectivities that lacked histories of such organization, in contexts where mass political events were rare or proscribed, using strategies that were startling or dramatic, sometimes violent, in so doing presenting a direct challenge to the political status quo (Shankland et al. 2011; Khanna 2012).